For Part 1, click—-> Silver Linings Part 1

 But the words I actually pick up as they travel away from me are ‘manipulate’ and ‘sandwich cast’ and ‘laughing gas.’
 While I’m sad to be relieved of my duties, it’s probably best I don’t bear witness to the chain of events that will somehow connect these words together.

-The next day, after a rough night of dreams where I was being chased by lions (seriously, my fight or flight response just does not know when to quit), several more Silver Linings popped up.
+The next day, after a rough night of dreams where I was chased by lions (seriously, my fight or flight response just does not know when to quit), several more Silver Linings popped up.

 - His little pals signed his cast at the museum.